moq-wg/moq-transport/draft-ietf-moq-transport.md

 The subscriber's priority can be changed via a SUBSCRIBE_UPDATE message.

-In addition, SUBSCRIBE specifies a Delivery Order of either 'Ascending' or 'Descending', which indicates whether the lowest or highest Group Id SHOULD be sent first when multiple Groups are available to send.
+In addition, SUBSCRIBE specifies a Group Order of either 'Ascending' or 'Descending', which indicates whether the lowest or highest Group Id SHOULD be sent first when multiple Groups are available to send.

-Within the same group, and the same priority level, objects with a lower Object Id are always sent before objects with a higher Object Id, regardless of the specified Delivery Order.
+Within the same group, and the same priority level, objects with a lower Object Id are always sent before objects with a higher Object Id, regardless of the specified Group Order.

 Relays SHOULD respect the subscriber and original publisher's priorities.
-Relays SHOULD NOT directly use Subscriber Priority or Delivery Order from incoming subscriptions for upstream subscriptions.
+Relays SHOULD NOT directly use Subscriber Priority or Group Order from incoming subscriptions for upstream subscriptions.
 Relays use of Subscriber Priority for upstream subscriptions is based on a number of factors specific to it, such as the popularity of the